 - The availability of suitable machinery.

-A stepwise summary of the manufacturing steps used in the manufacture of tablets by the dry granulation method is listed below.
+A stepwise summary of the manufacturing steps used in the manufacture of tablets by the dry granulation method are listed below.

 - Milling of therapeutic agent and excipients